 - Work up to 20 hours per week.

-- Remain enrolled in an eligible program for at least six required credits per term.
+- Remain enrolled in an eligible program for at least 6 required credits per term.

-- Actual earnings depend on hourly wage and number of hours worked.
+- Actual earnings depend on the hourly wage and number of hours worked.

-- Apply early as hiring freezes after funding is fully awarded.
+- Apply early as hiring freezes after funding is awarded fully.

 Applying for FWS/ISEP Funding